 - General liability insurance: This coverage can protect your business in the event that a client or other third party is injured or suffers property damage while on your business property.
 This can be the result of a slip-and-fall accident or other injuries in which it can be shown that the accident was the result of negligence on your part.

 - Medical professional liability insurance: Also referred to as medical malpractice insurance, this coverage is designed to cover legal defense and assessed fines in the event that a health care provider is sued for negligence or dereliction in duties that results in injury, illness or death to a patient in their care.

 - Property (contents) insurance: Most medical and social services facilities use expensive machinery and equipment, as well as intricate computer systems.
 It is important that you have coverage for everything from your office furnishings to your electronics and equipment, and these needs can be met with property insurance coverage.
 It may be necessary to supplement this coverage with insurance riders to fully cover some of your more expensive items.

 This, of course, is far from a complete list of coverage types that are available with commercial insurance plans.
 It is a good idea to discuss your coverage needs with an insurance professional who can advise you about appropriate coverage options.

 Independent Agents Can Help You Craft the Right Commercial Insurance Policy

-Contact a Trusted Choice network agent with an office near you for more information and you can soon start comparing quotes on insurance for the health care and social assistance industry.
+Contact an agent with an office near you for more information and you can soon start comparing quotes on insurance for the health care and social assistance industry.